Colin-Tran/LeagueOfLegends-Objectives-Analysis/README.md

 This grouped table highlights the impact of early objective control by comparing teams that did and did not secure First Dragon.
 Teams that obtained First Dragon show a substantially higher win rate and consistently higher averages across key objectives such as dragons, barons, towers, and total objective score.
 This suggests that early objective (such as first dragon) provides a significant advantage, increasing a team’s likelihood of winning.

+## Assessment of Missingness

+### NMAR Analysis
+Not missing at random (NMAR)
+Is there a good reason why the missingness depends on the values themselves?

+In our data, I believe that these columns can be NMAR:

+**Late Game Objectives (time constraint)**
+- firstbaron, barons, opp_barons
+- elders, opp_olders,

+These columns can be NMAR because the missingness can be tied to whether the objective ever became available in the match.
+For example, with our barons and elders (late game objectives) a reason as to why some of this data may be missing is simply because our game didn't make it to time when these objectives would spawn.
+Baron Nashor spawns at 25 minutes and Elder at the earliest can spawn around 25-27 minutes.
+Some competitive matches end before these time thresholds meaning these objectives never spawn within these matches.
+In these cases, the missingness can depend on the unobserved value of the variable itself.

+**Chance for certain drakes to appear within a game**
+- infernals, mountains, clouds, oceans, chemtechs, hextechs, dragons (type unknown)

+For the drakes/dragons, each LOL match follows a fixed elemental dragon spawn pattern.
+The first two dragons are the same element followed by two dragons that are two different elements from the previous ones.
+This provides a chance at getting 3 different elemental dragons meaning at least 3 of the possible elemental dragons don't spawn every match.
+Basically, a subset of dragon types are selected each game allowing for the possibility of certain dragon types to be left out.
+This could account for the missginess within these columns as this missingness depends on the  unobserved elemental configuration of the match, rather than being missing at random.